 - Critiques of resilience within structures of ongoing domination, and their relation to dance

-- Economies of dance performance, presenting, and philanthropy, and their impacts on justice work
+- Economies of dance performance, presenting, and philanthropy, and their impacts on social justice work

 - Transcultural and transnational action and exchange, models for dance activism in particular geopolitical contexts

-Proposed presentations may take the form of papers, panels, roundtable discussions, lecture-demonstrations, movement workshops, dance works using indoor or outdoor sites, and screendances.
+Proposed presentations may take the form of papers, panels, roundtable discussions, lecture-demonstrations, movement workshops, dance works using indoor or outdoor sites, screendances, and hub collectives.
 Papers that are pre-grouped into panels are encouraged and have higher likelihood of acceptance.
 Individual papers will be grouped into panels by the program committee.
-DSA encourages submissions to a new presentation format: hour-long “Lightning Topic” panels, comprised of three 10-minute presentations focused around a vital topic in the field, with 30 minutes of discussion.
+Multi-day HUB conversations around specific topics will be announced.